 Since 2019, the Schulich Library of Physical Sciences, Life Sciences, and Engineering in the Macdonald-Stewart Library Building has been closed for significant structural repair and restoration.
 Major external and internal enhancements to the Library space have been implemented including the stabilization and cleaning of the stone structure, foundation waterproofing, and the installation of all-new HVAC and sprinkler systems.
 Interior areas have been fitted with a variety of study and workspaces totaling 800+ seats, more gender-neutral and female washrooms on every floor, and fresh windows, flooring, ceilings, and lights.

 Because of the work’s extensive nature, closing the building was the least disruptive, and ultimately shortest, course of action.
-Happily, the major construction is complete, and the Schulich Library is scheduled to reopen in July.
+Happily, the major construction is complete, and the Schulich Library is scheduled to reopen in early August.
 Between now and then, the homestretch focus is on installing shelving and IT cabling, moving in furniture, and returning the approximately 10,000 books and other collection materials that were temporarily moved off-site.